CMU-17-214/f2024/assignments/hw3.md

 ### Part 3: Structural testing (Java)

 For the Java implementation, write structural tests for the same files you tested in Part 2 to achieve 100% *branch* coverage.
-You do not need to test files that were excluded in Part 2 and branch coverage is not required for files that are not part of your testing scope.
+You do not need to test files that were excluded in Part 2, nor do you need to test files in the `Achievements` directory.
+Branch coverage is not required for files that are not part of your testing scope.
 We will not evaluate your test quality for the source code with injected bugs; the goal is to maximize code coverage for the relevant files.

 As in Part 2, follow the best practices for unit testing.